 The outcome metrics for MCF's grant-making activities were previously defined in the Challenge Cancer 2020 evaluation plan.
-MDR worked closely with Maine Cancer Foundation to review and refine the metrics at the start of the project based on the current circumstances of Challenge Cancer 2020 grantees and additional data that were available on grant activities.
-It is important to note that metrics that are not feasible to collect data on or measure due to the cost/level of effort required were retained in the final outcome list, despite the fact that they are not reported on.
+MDR worked closely with MCF to review and refine the metrics at the start of the project based on the current circumstances of Challenge Cancer 2020 grantees and additional data that were available on grant activities.
+It is important to note that metrics that are not feasible to collect data on or measure due to the cost/level of effort required were retained in the final outcome list, even though they are not reported on.

-In addition to the outcomes previously identified in the evaluation plan, MDR conducted a costeffectiveness analysis (where possible) to quantify the effectiveness of MCF grant funding across the multiple areas of focus.
+In addition to the outcomes previously identified in the evaluation plan, MDR conducted a cost-effectiveness analysis (where possible) to quantify the effectiveness of MCF grant funding across the multiple areas of focus.
 This return on investment for MCF funding was calculated as the number of life years saved, costs saved, etc. per MCF grant dollar awarded.